Sureuba/NoteHub/PackagesAndHowtoUsethem.md

     npm install --save-dev nodemon # or using yarn: yarn add nodemon -D

 * No additional changes to code
-* to use, replace node in command line when executing script
+* to use, replace node in command line when executing scripts with nodemon